ITAR vs. EAR: What’s the difference—and how to stay compliant in 2025

 What are the differences between ITAR and EAR?

 • ITAR.
-As mentioned above, the DDTC is a division of the U.S. Department of State responsible for regulating the export and temporary import of defense articles and services covered by ITAR.
-The DDTC helps protect U.S. national security and foreign policy interests by managing certain activities.
-Their core responsibilities include:
+As we’ve already gone over, the DDTC is part of the U.S. Department of State and oversees the export and temporary import of defense-related items covered by ITAR.
+Their job is to help protect U.S. national security and foreign policy interests by managing how certain activities are handled.
+They focus on:

 • Enforcing ITAR regulations through penalties and sanctions for violations.